-The Spanish-American War of 1898
+America’s Mini War: The Spanish-American War of 1898

 Facebooktwitterredditpinterestmail

 The Spanish-American War stands out in the annals of American history for several reasons.
 First, it was a very short war.
-War was officially declared on April 21, 1898 and the fighting ended on August 13, 1898 (though the war officially ended four months later).
-America involved itself in this war for both financial and humanitarian reasons.
-And the consequences of the war for the United States helped to push the nation toward one of the greatest changes that occurred during the Gilded Age — it hurled the country onto the world stage.
+War was officially declared on April 21, 1898, and the fighting ended on August 13, 1898 (though the war itself officially ended four months later).
+America was involved in this war for financial and humanitarian reasons.
+The consequences of the war for the United States helped to push the nation toward one of the greatest changes that occurred during the Gilded Age — it hurled the country onto the world stage.

 The war involved fighting in Cuba, a colony of Spain at the time.
 Spanish rule was oppressive to Cuban insurgents, and they had been fighting three years prior.
 The brutal treatment of the Cubans by the Spanish gained a lot of sympathy in the United States, thanks to the yellow journalism popular at the time.
 It was very much on the minds of Americans.
-Author Gertrude Atherton, in her novel Senator North, published in 1900 and set a bit earlier, shows Washington society discussing the war constantly at their dinner parties and picnics, and outlines some of the great debates going on in the Senate about whether America should or should not enter the war.
+In Senator North, a novel by Gertrude Atherton published in 1900 but set a bit earlier, shows Washington society discussing the war constantly at their dinner parties and picnics, and outlines some of the great debates going on in the Senate about whether America should or should not enter the war.
 The thing that pushed America to declare war on Spain was the sinking of the battleship USS Maine, which newspapers played up as having been caused by either mines or torpedoes fired by the Spanish army (though it was never established whether this was really true, or whether it was some kind of technical error having nothing to do with the Spanish).

-A major player in the war was Teddy Roosevelt, who left his position as Assistant Secretary of the Navy in order to join in the fighting with a group of soldiers known as the Rough Riders.
+A major player in the war was Teddy Roosevelt, who left his position as Assistant Secretary of the Navy to join in the fighting with a group of soldiers known as the Rough Riders.
 This short war made Roosevelt a hero and cemented his emerging political career at the turn of the 20th century.
-The nation insured independence for Cuba (which helped with political and financial trade) and gained control over the Pacific, including the Philippines, Puerto Rico, and Guam.
+The nation ensured independence for Cuba (which helped with political and financial trade) and gained control over the Pacific, including the Philippines, Puerto Rico, and Guam.
 The war also allowed the United States to declare Hawaii its territory (though Hawaii wouldn’t become a state until 1959).

-In False Fathers, which takes place during the summer of 1898, the war is very much on the minds of Waxwood’s resort guests.
+False Fathers, the second book of my historical coming-of-age series, the Waxwood Series, takes place during the summer of 1898, so the war is very much on the minds of Waxwood’s resort guests.
 In one scene, Jake and Stevens, a father figure who guides Jake throughout the book on his journey to manhood, are watching Stevens’ cousin Roger and his friends play billiards, and the subject of the Spanish-American War comes up:

-“— Says we ought to pull out while the getting’s good,” said Norris Harrington.
-“It’s not worth the lives already given for it.”
+“We ought to pull out while we can,” said Mr. Harrington.
+“It’s not worth the lives we’ve already given for it.”

-For these young men who are coming of age in the last years of the 19th century, the war symbolizes the potential for bigger and better things, not only on a national level, but on a psychological level for them as young men going out into the world.
+For these young men who are coming of age in the last years of the 19th century, the war symbolizes the potential for bigger and better things, not only on a national level but on a psychological level for them as young men going out into the world.
 The idea of power expands both in the public and private spheres.

 instagram